Skip to content

 LLM could confidently give a wrong answer like planet Jupiter when it could be Saturn as moons are discovered.
 It needs to have authoritative sources like NASA and up to date data.

 LLM gets relevant data from updated data set and gives response with evidence of the response.
-RAG improves a model’s performance with updated and domain specific information.
+RAG improves a model’s performance with updated and domain specific information to give accurate and relevant answers.

 Needs work on 2 parts: